CodeSleeve/asset-pipeline/README.md

     This brings in the manifest file itself as an asset.
 This is already done on `require_tree .` if the manifest file is within that directory.
 Where you might want to use this is when you have a manifest file that does like `require_tree subdir/`

+It is even possible to register your own custom directives or override existing ones.
+[More about that here.](#more-on-directives)

 ### Javascript Templates?

 You could stick all your handlebar/eco/underscore/etc templates insde of the Laravel view but that adds up quickly.
 Any .html files you place within `app/assets/javascripts` will be accessible in a global javascript variable called JST.
 Just open up your javascript console and examine the `JST` object.
 Read more about [filters](#filters) below if you want your own custom filter (besides just .html files).